ethanchewy/PythonBuddySandboxed/README.md

 8. `cp api/config.js.sample api/config.js`
 9. `sudo npm start`

-Remember!!
+Remember!!!
-Change `config.js`'s `config.security.secret`to something different and change static/js/javascript.js in PythonBuddySandboxed to the same secret!!
+Change `config.js`'s `config.security.secret`to something different and change static/js/javascript.js in PythonBuddySandboxed to the same secret!!!!

 Navigate to `localhost:3000 `to see PythonBuddy Dockerized!

 (Or if you are hosting, navigate to `ExternalIP:3000 `to see PythonBuddy Dockerized!)

 More documentation coming...